sdvdxl/influxdb.com/content/blog/2015/10/01/announcing_chronograf_0_2_0.md

 ![Chronograf v0.2.0](/img/blog/chronograf_0.2.0/1.png)

-The Chronograf team has done a ton of work since that first release, all in order to make a great visualization experience for InfluxDB.
+The Chronograf team has done a ton of work since that first release, with the goal of making a great visualization experience for InfluxDB.
 Below, I'll outline some of the most significant changes.

 ## Embedding graphs in iframes

 ![Share and Embed](/img/blog/chronograf_0.2.0/2.png)

 Through Chronograf's sharing interface, you can now grab a code snippet to embed a graph using an iframe.
 This was a heavily requested feature, and makes it easy to quickly design a graph and insert it into an existing web page.
+Now you can put Chronograf graphs directly into your admin panels in your application.

 ## Support multiple InfluxDB instances